Education

 LOI = Last Oral Intake

-APGAR = Appearance Pulse Grimmace or irritability Activity or muscle tone Respireation...page 1269
+APGAR = Appearance Pulse Grimmace or irritability Activity or muscle tone Respiration...page 1269

 NOI = Nature Of Illness (NOI is what medical patients have.)